 Nearly 130 years ago, the Pittsburgh community came together to establish the region's only children's hospital.
 In the time since, community members like you have continued to invest in this special institution.

-We celebrate our friends who have thoughtfully provided for Children's with a gift in their will or other legacy gift through inclusion in the Jane Holmes Society.
-If you have included Children's in your plans, we invite you to let us know so we can ensure your gift can be used as intended.
+We celebrate our friends who have thoughtfully provided for UPMC Children's Hospital of Pittsburgh with a gift in their will or other legacy gift through inclusion in the Jane Holmes Society.
+If you have included UPMC Children's Hospital in your plans, we invite you to let us know so we can ensure your gift can be used as intended.
 A legacy gift means more to our kids and families than you know, and we look forward to thanking you for your thoughtfulness.

 (Sources: Lowry, Patricia.
 “Remembering Jane(s): Two women who shared name and good works changed Pittsburgh,” Pittsburgh Post-Gazette, April 9, 2008.
 Baccelli Vondas, Laura.
 “A legacy of giving,” Pittsburgh Tribune-Review, April 17, 2005.
 The American Historical Society, Inc. History of Pittsburgh and Environs, Vol. III (New York, 1922), 586-588.)